winton/typectl/README.md

 ## Summary

-**Typectl** is a control flow library for executing functions that depend on each other's outputs in complex ways.
+**Typectl** is a control flow library for executing functions with complex relationships.
 Control flows do not use async/await and produce a naturally optimized execution order without much effort.

 The "killer feature" of typectl is `wrap`.
 Wrapping a function allows it to optionally receive the typed promise version of each argument.
 Wrapped functions do not execute until their arguments resolve and always return a promise.